kylefox/jquery-modal/README.md

 # Contributing

-I would love help improving this plugin, particularly with:
+I welcome improvements to this plugin, particularly with:

 * Performance improvements
 * Making the code as concise/efficient as possible
 * Bug fixes & browser compatibility
-* Minify JavaScript with [Closure Compiler](http://closure-compiler.appspot.com/home) (default options)

 Please fork and send pull requests, or create an [issue](https://github.com/kylefox/jquery-modal/issues).

+Keep in mind the spirit of this plugin is **minimalism** so I'm very picky about adding _new_ features.

 # Support